AgileVentures/av-static-website/source/blog_articles/2017-10-06-av-ecosystem-review-back-to-front.html.markdown

 second_try: NEVER_FAIL=false <%= std_opts %> @rerun.txt  --strict --tags ~@wip
 ```

-and then we need to see if we adjust the sempahore running options to hit this.
+and then we need to see if we adjust the semaphore running options to hit this.
 In the process I go into `lib/tasks/ci.rake` and change it so it hits first_try and second_try (and not ci_cucumber) like so:

 ```rb
 unless Rails.env.production?